NikkelM/Notion-Steam-API-Integration/README.md

 <details>
 <summary><code>tags</code></summary>

 Requires Steam login!
-Provide accountName and password in the top-level `steamUser` property!
+Provide your `accountName` in the top-level `steamUser` property and your password via the `STEAM_PASSWORD` environment variable (see [Security](#security)).
+Storing the password in `config.json` is no longer allowed.
 The user-defined tags of the game as they can be seen on the store page.
 The database field in Notion must be of type `Multi-select`.

 | Type | Default value | Possible values | Required |
 |---|---|---|---|